tlswg/tls13-spec/draft-ietf-tls-tls13.md

-If the server does not request client authentication, the master secret can be computed at the time that the server sends its Finished, thus allowing the server to send traffic on its first flight (see [TODO] for security considerations on this practice.)
+If the server does not request client authentication, the master secret can be computed at the time that the server sends its Finished, thus allowing the server to send traffic on its first flight (See [TODO] for security considerations on this practice.)
 If the server requests client authentication, this secret can be computed after the client's Certificate and CertificateVerify have been sent, or, if the